Marlesk/Task-Management-App/README.md

 ➕ Create new tasks
 ✏️ Edit existing tasks
 🗑️ Delete tasks
+🏷️ Tag support
-📦 Move tasks between different status levels
+🔄 Move tasks between different status levels

-### ⏳ Task Status Levels
+⏳ 4 Task Status Stages:
 - **To Do**
 - **In Progress**
 - **In Review**